The theme of the 2018 holiday parade is Spirit of Portsmouth. Festivities will begin at 5 p.m.

-The Foundry Place Garage on Deer Street is scheduled to be open in October 2018.
+The Foundry Place Garage on Deer Street is scheduled to be open in late October 2018.
 Pass holder rates at Foundry Place are just $100 for City of Portsmouth residents, and $125 for non-residents.
 For a resident monthly parker considering a move from Hanover to Foundry Place, this represents a savings of $900 annually.

 Local History Talk